 Play Without Hearing: No audio cues are necessary to play the game well.

-Getting Over It with Bennett Foddy has 1 accessibility feature for Communication which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 1 accessibility feature for Communication in Getting Over It with Bennett Foddy which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication